 A steak as beloved as the ribeye naturally is going to go by more than one name.
 The boneless ribeye also goes by Delmonico, Spencer, Scotch filet, entrecote, beauty steak, market steak and sarket steak.

-Bone in, it is often called a tomahawk ribeye or a cowboy ribeye.
+Bone in, it is often called a tomahawk ribeye, cowboy ribeye or rib steak.
 With more than one bone in it is referred to as a standing rib roast

 Sous vide bone in ribeye is generally thought to have a more robust taste profile than a sous vide boneless ribeye.